m-urculu/m-urculu/README.md

 I specialize in crafting intelligent, full-stack applications with Next.js and AI.

-My current mission is focused on **Law Search with AI**.
+I just finished working on a RAG search AI chatbot for Portuguese law.
 I'm building tools that empower people to learn new skills and stand out in a competitive job market.
-My goal is to help them find quickly laws and court decision documents to expand their reach.
+My goal now is to find interesting projects and build them for clients.

 ---